flavioaiello/flavio.aiello.ch/_posts/2018-04-22-docker-multistage-build.md

 Building software sources and their according runtime containers are two different concerns.
 Docker introduced about one year ago the multistage build feature, improving vastly the developer experience.
 Multistage build leaves security keys and build specific packages behind and focuses on small and secure production runtime containers.

-How CI/CD systems handled their propiertary build approach becomes now also portable.
+How CI/CD systems handled their proprietary build approach becomes now also portable.
 Build reports can simply be exposed by mounting volumes to the build system workspace, thus offering the same level of usability as usual.

-## Examples
+#### Examples
 Below we see two different examples how to accomplish multistage building.

-### Java
+#### Java
 ```
-### Source build - the following "build" label is used in the runtime stage below
+#### Source build - the following "build" label is used in the runtime stage below
 FROM maven:3-jdk-8-alpine as build
 COPY build /build
 WORKDIR /build